criteo/criteo-api-java-sdk/sdks/retailmedia_2023-10/docs/CampaignApi.md

 ## submitProposal

-> RetailMediaExternalv1ProposalStatusModelResponse submitProposal(id)
+> ProposalStatusModelResponse submitProposal(id)

-Submit a proposal to modify a Preferred Deal Line Item for review.
+Only the components of the Line Item that are in a valid state will be reviewed.

 ### Example